horiaionut/Attentive-Score-Aggregation/README.md

 ## Introduction

 This is the implementation of two attentive models for score aggregation weights learning.
-The models follow the description given in 2 papers namely [Attentive Group Recommendation]{https://github.com/LianHaiMiao/Attentive-Group-Recommendation} [Interact and Decide: Medley of Sub-Attention Networks for Effective Group Recommendation]{https://arxiv.org/abs/1804.04327v5}.
+The models follow the description given in 2 papers namely [Attentive Group Recommendation](https://github.com/LianHaiMiao/Attentive-Group-Recommendation) and [Interact and Decide: Medley of Sub-Attention Networks for Effective Group Recommendation](https://arxiv.org/abs/1804.04327v5).

 ## Usage